sygmaprotocol/sygma-fee-oracle/README.md

 ### Domain config file `domain.json`
 This file indicates all the domains the fee oracle needs to fetch data for.
-Details need to be matched with Chainbridge core configuration, such as `id`.
+Details need to be matched with Sygma core configuration, such as `id`.

 Example:
 ```json